Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 22)

 > Leash clipped on - not tight, just right,
-Walking through a new city's light.
+Walking through his new city's light.
 Rounding the block, who should appear?
 A NEW mail carrier—“Hey dog, over here!”